Candida and Parasite Cleanse

 Why could I tolerate some sugar but not others? (honey but not cane sugar)

-Here’s some info on candida depression – this doctor is probably seen as a quack to a bunch of people but so are most people who look into diet.
+Why did I get better when I was still eating some sugar?
+I tried a candida diet about 4 years ago.
+Why didn't that help?
+How do I find out if it is candida?
+Here are some things I read to figure out a treatment plan: Here's some info on candida arthritis: Here's some info on candida depression - this doctor is probably seen as a quack to a bunch of people but so are most people who look into diet.
 The website is useful anyways.

 Hopefully I'll know in the next couple of months if it was Candida or some other type of yeast.
 A mix of candida and IgG reactions causing my problems?
 I know how it sounds but hey, it makes slightly more sense than random food reactions and getting drunk for no reason.